 In 5th grade, your child will start to encounter the intricate use of language.
 This includes similes and metaphors.
 As they begin learning these new things, it is important to help them understand what they mean.
 Therefore, whenever you spot you spot a simile or metaphor in a story or text, pick it out and ask them what they think it means.
 If they have no idea, go ahead and explain it to them.
 Don’t just stop there, after the explanation, ask them to form a sentence using them.
 And you don’t just have to wait for them to pop up in stories and passages.
 You can use frequently use them at home and don’t forget to explain what they mean.

 Find Fun Writing Projects for Your Child

-We are in the age of the internet and this can be used to improve 5th grade reading comprehension skills of your child.
+We are in the age of the internet, and this can be used to improve the 5th-grade reading comprehension skills of your child.
 If you use social media platforms such as Facebook and Twitter, encourage them to write status updates and to comment on what other people are saying.
-Writing short notes or paragraphs about family social events will also help them develop reading comprehension skills and also writing skills.
+Writing short notes or paragraphs about family social events will also help them develop reading comprehension skills and even writing skills.